angular/angular/aio/content/guide/architecture.md

 Architecture Overview

 @intro
-The basic building blocks of Angular applications
+The basic building blocks of Angular applications.

 @description
 You write Angular applications by composing HTML *templates* with Angularized markup,